TaimourM03/Project_Euler_answers_Python/README.md

       ·Problem 4: Largest palindrome made from the product of two 3-digit numbers = 906609

       ·Problem 5: (Slow code [brute force]) The smallest positive number that is evenly divisible by all of the numbers from 1 to 20 = 232792560

+      ·Problem 6: The difference between the sum of the squares of the first one hundred natural numbers and the square of the sum = 25164150